ELE 3724 Leadership and Financial Crime

 - A closer look at the investigation business

-The course is conducted with 45 hours of lectures.
+The course is conducted with 36 hours of lectures and 2 Webinars.

 In course delivery as online courses, lecturer will, in collaboration with the student administration, organize an appropriate course implementation, combining different learning activities and digital elements on the learning platform.
 Online students are also offered a study guide that will contribute to progression and overview.
 Total recommended time spent for completing the course also applies here.